Axway/streams-open-docs/content/en/docs/install/_index.md

 kubectl -n ${NAMESPACE} create secret generic streams-kafka-passwords-secret --from-literal="client-passwords=${KAFKA_CLIENT_PASSWORD}" --from-literal="inter-broker-password=${KAFKA_INTERBROKER_PASSWORD}"
 ```

-Then to configure TLS encryption, you must have a valid truststore and one certificate per broker.
+To configure TLS encryption, you must have a valid truststore and one certificate per broker.
 They must all be integrated into Java Key Stores (JKS) files.
-Be careful, as each broker needs its own keystore and a dedicated CN name matching the Kafka pod hostname as described in the [bitnami documentation](https://github.com/bitnami/charts/tree/master/bitnami/kafka#enable-security-for-kafka-and-zookeeper).
+Note that each broker needs its own keystore and a dedicated CN name matching the Kafka pod hostname, as described in the [bitnami](https://github.com/bitnami/charts/tree/master/bitnami/kafka#enable-security-for-kafka-and-zookeeper) documentation.

-In order to facilate this configuration, we provide you with a script to help with truststore and keystore generation (based on bitnami's script that properly handles Kubernetes deployment).
+To facilitate the TLS configuration, we provide you with a script to help with truststore and keystore generation (based on bitnami's script that properly handles Kubernetes deployment).
 For example:

 ```sh
 cd tools
 ./kafka-generate-ssl.sh
 ```

-Once you keystore and certifactes are created, you must create a secret, which contains all the previously generated files:
+After you keystore and certificates are created, you must create a secret, which contains all the previously generated files:

 ```sh
 export NAMESPACE="my-namespace"